nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/cmis.md

 In addition to the system properties defined in the CMIS specification under the `cmis:` prefix, the Nuxeo Platform adds some additional properties under the `nuxeo:` prefix:

+*   `nuxeo:isTrashed`: To access the trashed state of a document.
+By default only **non-trashed** document will be returned in CMISQL queries unless an explicit `nuxeo:isTrashed` predicate is specifiedin the `WHERE` clause of the query.
 *   `nuxeo:isVersion`: To distinguish between archived (read-only revision) and live documents (that can be edited).
 *   `nuxeo:lifecycleState`: To access the lifecycle state of a document.
-By default only document in non `deleted` state will be returned in CMISQL queries unless and explicit `nuxeo:lifecycleState` predicate is specified in the `WHERE` clause of the query.
 *   `nuxeo:secondaryObjectTypeIds`: Makes it possible to access the facets of a document.
 Those facets can be static (as defined in the type definitions) or dynamic (each document instance can have declared facets).
 *   `nuxeo:contentStreamDigest`: The low level, MD5 or SHA1 digest of blobs stored in the repository.
 The algorithm used to compute the digest is dependent on the configuration of the `BinaryManager` component of the Nuxeo repository.
 *   `nuxeo:isCheckedIn`: For live documents, distinguishes between the checked-in and checked-out state.